jinie123/jinie123/README.md

 ---

 ## 🙋‍♀️ About Me
-- 📚 I’m studying Emglish, It and programming.
+- 📚 I’m studying Engish, It and programming.
 - 💻 I’m learning python and html programming.
 - 🎯 My goal is to improve my skills
 - 🌱 I enjoy learning step by step